 There are people whose job it is to help you make the best out of your research paper-use them!
-The liaison librarians and peer research advisor love when students ask them for help.
+Librarians and student library employees love when students ask them for help.
 All of their contact information is available on the library website, so you can call or email them to make an appointment or ask a question.
-The peer research advisor also has drop-in hours in the library after normal business hours, so you can still get help later in the evening.
-In addition, Collins Memorial Library participates in a 24/7 chat service that is staffed by librarians around the world.
-Whether you're just starting to think of a topic or nearing the end of your process, the librarians and peer research advisor can get you the help you need.
+Whether you're just starting to think of a topic or nearing the end of your process, the librarians can get you the help you need.